abanu-org/abanu/docs/git.md

-This document contains some notes for Arakis.
+This document contains some notes/snipptes for Arakis.

 ```
 git remote -v